Noeda/ttyrec2/README.md

 ttyrec2 files and sent them to someone.
 I've added a stupid hack so you can avoid embarrassment.
 If you press CTRL+B while recording, it will turn off input recording and give a message about it (and that message may or may not mess up your screen a bit).
+Press again and input recording resumes.

 License
 -------